 Our volunteers come from all walks of life; nurses, truck drivers,scientists, general operatives, musicians, teachers, students, solicitors, unemployed people, retired people and clergy.
 Our volunteers are made up of many different nationalities, but what we all have in common is empathy for our fellow human beings and a willingness to offer a hand in support.
 Service users and volunteers at Cork Penny Dinners interact with good humour and mutual respect always.

-Cork Penny Dinners is a Charitable Trust.
+Cork Penny Dinners is a registered charity.
 Our charitable objective is to feed those in need and to offer support to homeless people.

 Fundraising comes from individuals, companies, local organisations and businesses, social and sporting clubs.
 Many help with donations from their voluntary fundraising events which they have organised for the charity's benefit and also donate goods, produce and expertise.
 These donations are what enables the continuance of our service into the future.